BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 An easy dance for teaching the waltz step, and people get to waltz with a different partner each time.
 However you only get 4 bars of waltzing as a couple, so not long to practise!

-The tune suggested in the Community Dance Manuals is “The Star of the County Down”, but most 32-bar waltzes will work.
+The tune suggested in the Community Dance Manuals is “The Star of the County Down” which I've given in the music link above, but most 32-bar waltzes will work.

 Farewell Marian Ffarwel i'r Marian: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page